ssenti/2020_Reality_Reflection/README.md

-# Data Analysis works at Reality Reflection -- we make casual mobile games.
+# Data Analysis works at Reality Reflection

+We make casual mobile games.

-I could only add a few examples of my works I here as the majority of the codes I wrote include sensitive confidential company data.
+I have only added a few examples of my works here as the majority of the codes I wrote include sensitive confidential company data.